Unidata/netcdf-c/docs/nczarr.md

 of that attribute.
 It should be noted that Zarr allows the value of an attribute to be an arbitrary JSON-encoded structure.
-In order to support this in netcdf-4, is such a structure is encountered as an attribute value, then it typed as *json* (see previously described table).
+In order to support this in netcdf-4, is such a structure is encountered as an attribute value, then it has the type alias *json* (see previously described table).

 ## Codec Specification
 The Zarr version 3 representation of codecs is slightly different